MariaYazikova/CSV_database_manager-JavaFX/README.md

 It is an employee database management application implemented using JavaFX.
 The data is stored in a CSV file.
+Second year university.
 ## **Functional**
 - creating, opening, deleting, cleaning, saving database
 - adding a new entry to the database